Generator coordinate method for transition-state dynamics in nuclear fission: Introduction

 \section{Introduction}

+An important goal in the description of fission reactions is to understand their excitation functions, that is, the probability that the reaction leads to fission as a function of the total energy.
+Another important goal is to understand the properties of the daughter nuclei after a fission event.
+There has been enormous progress in recent years on understanding the characteristics of the final state thanks to improved computational tools in many-body quantum mechanics such as the time-dependent Hartree-Fock-Bogoliubov approximation \cite{whitepaper,bulgac2016}.

-Transition-state theory\footnote{ The term ``channel" describes its role in reaction theory better than ``state" and we shall use that designation for the models presented here.} has been at the foundation of the theory of induced fission since the original paper by Bohr and Wheeler in 1939 \cite{bo39} and continuing up to the present era \cite{bo13,capote2009,chadwick2006,chadwick2011,cap2011, lu2016,schmidt1991}.
-It is encapsulated in the formula for the decay rate $\Gamma$ \be \Gamma_{\rm BW} = \frac{1}{2 \pi \rho} \sum_i T_i \ee where $i$ labels channels, $\rho$ is the level density of the compound nucleus, and $T_i$ is a transmission coefficient or conductance.
+The theory of the excitation function in reactions with many possible outcomes has not seen comparable advances.
+Fission theory has relied on the transition-state hypothesis\footnote{ The term ``channel" describes its role in reaction theory better than ``state", but we shall use both designations for the models presented here.} since the original paper by Bohr and Wheeler in 1939 \cite{bo39} and continuing up to the present era \cite{bo13,capote2009,chadwick2006,chadwick2011,cap2011, lu2016,schmidt1991}.
+Briefly, it is encapsulated in the formula for the decay rate $\Gamma_{\rm BW}$ \be \Gamma_{\rm BW} = \frac{1}{2 \pi \rho} \sum_\mu T_\mu \ee where $\mu$ labels channels, $\rho$ is the level density of the compound nucleus, and $T_\mu$ is a transmission coefficient or conductance.
 It is also identical to the penetration factor in subbarrier conductance.
-It satisfies the bounds $0 \leq T \leq 1$.
-Typically $T$ is assumed to depend on energy as a particle traversing an inverted parabolic barrier, but that is a pure guess absent a microscopic understanding of the Hamiltonian dynamics.
+It satisfies the bounds \be 0 \leq T_\mu \leq 1. \ee Typically the energy dependence of $T$ is assumed to be the same as that of a particle traversing a one-dimensional potentiala barrier, but that is a pure guess absent a microscopic understanding of the many-body Hamiltonian dynamics.

+It is clear that the present time-dependent formulations are ill-suited to the task of describing the barrier-crossing dynamics in heavy nuclei.
+We expect that a formulation using reaction theory might be more successful.
+In this paper, we examine how the transition-state dynamics might be realized in a reaction theory based on a configuration-interaction treatment of the Hamiltonian.